mircealungu/mircea/thoughtstream.md

 **May 5**

 The joy of spring.
-The melancholy of knowing that your springs are limited.
+The melancholy of knowing that the number of springs in your life is limited.

-The realization that their limit is the necessary precondition for the joy.
+The realization that their limit*ness* is the necessary precondition for the joy.

 **